nvwaklaas/capra-interface/README.md

 Shown below is a screenshot of the application taken June 4 2024:
 ![Screenshot of capra-interface front-end](docs/images/capra_interface.jpg)

-Shown below is a class diagram describing the structure of this project as of May 13th 2024:
+Shown below is a class diagram describing the structure of this project as of June 4 2024:
 ![Class diagram of the structure of this project](docs/images/class_diagram_2.png)
 This image will be updated as the project progresses.